QueraTeam/talks/New Python Features/content.md

 ---

 layout: true
-## `secrets` Module
+## `secrets` Module (3.6)
 <!--------------------------------------------------------------------------------------------------------------------->

 ---

-Provides an obvious way to reliably generate cryptographically strong pseudo-random values suitable for managing secrets, such as account authentication, tokens, and similar.
+Provides an obvious way to reliably generate **cryptographically strong** pseudo-random values suitable for managing secrets, such as account authentication, tokens, and similar.

-`random` module is not appropriate for this.
+`random` module is not appropriate in these situations.

 ```python
 >>> import secrets